-This semester unit provides a foundation for the Data Analytics and Creative Visualisations elective in Year 10.
+This semester unit provides a foundation for the Creative IT for Business Decision Making in Year 10.
 It consists of learning how the computer is used to create innovative solutions for data.
 Using Adobe Creative Suite, an industry-standard software package, students will develop image manipulation and animation knowledge and skills.
 This creative unit also uncovers the binary representation of images and text, file formats, file compression, and screen resolution.